swannodette/swannodette.github.com/_posts/2014-07-23-a-closer-look-at-transit.md

 ])
 ```

-When this value is written with, transit does not discard the important
+When this value is written out, transit does not discard the important
 semantic information needed to interpret this data upon arrival at the
 client.
 If we're using JavaScript on the front and back end it's simple to
 [share
 handlers](http://github.com/swannodette/transit-js-example/blob/master/shared/handlers.js),
-so we get the same types in both places.
+so that we get the same types in both places.

-Contrast using JSON versus using transit-js on the front end:
+Now let's contrast using JSON versus using transit-js on the front end.
+In the top example
+we use jQuery to fetch the original Twitter JSON result.
+In the bottom example
+we fetch the Transit JSON which represents the exact same data.

 ```
 (function(global) {